EdwinWenink/dev/README.md

 **TIP**: when running a server within the Docker container, specify host `0.0.0.0` because `localhost`/`127.0.0.1` within Docker refers to the network *within* Docker and is not exposed outward.
 See [this](https://stackoverflow.com/questions/75040507/how-to-access-fastapi-backend-from-a-different-machine-ip-on-the-same-local-netw/75041731#75041731) SO post.

+Complete command:

+`docker run -it --env-file .env -v .:/root/dev/ -p 3000:3000 devcontainer:latest`

+**NOTE**: the relative path `.` in the volume mount does not work on all PCs.
+Why does it work on my desktop but not on my laptop?

 ### Docker compose

+**TODO**: outdated, need to add port forwarding to the compose setup.

 Using Docker compose (without bind mount):